pingcap/tidb-dev-guide/src/get-started/write-and-run-unit-tests.md

 Run a single CI test.
 This command accepts the same parameters as `/run-all-tests`.

-## How to find the failed tests?
+## How to find failed tests

-There are several common cause of failed tests.
+There are several common causes of failed tests.

 ### Assertion failed

-The most common cause of failed tests is assertion failed.
+The most common cause of failed tests is that assertion failed.
 Its failure report looks like:

 ```
 === RUN   TestTopology